 What is the Cross-Sector Toolkit for Health?

 The Cross-Sector Toolkit for Health is a collection of health impact assessments (HIAs), data sets and indicators, research articles, policy briefs, tools, guides, and other resources to support policymakers’ efforts to consider health when making decisions across sectors such as housing, planning, transportation, and education.
-The toolkit was developed and is maintained by the Health Impact Project, a collaboration of the Robert Wood Johnson Foundation and The Pew Charitable Trusts, and is housed on Pew’s website.
+The toolkit was developed and is maintained by the Health Impact Project, a collaboration of the Robert Wood Johnson Foundation and The Pew Charitable Trusts.
 The toolkit:

 - Builds on data that was previously housed within the project’s map of HIAs.